kowainik/relude/README.md

 Then you need to add `relude` as a dependency of your project.

-After doing all above, you can now use `Relude` in any module of your project by adding a single import:
+After doing all the above, you can now use `Relude` in any module of your project by adding a single import:

 ```haskell
 import Relude
 ```

-## Difference from Prelude
+## Differences from Prelude

 [[Back to the Table of Contents] ↑](#structure-of-this-tutorial)